jd715/ca-providers/README.md

 Under scripts:

 `pull_json.r` pulls data from the API

-`webscapre.r` scrapes data from the html table
+`webscrape.r` scrapes data from the html table